craftcms/starter-blog/README.md

 This starter project ships without any content, so you get familiarize yourself with Craft’s intuitive [control panel](https://craftcms.com/docs/4.x/control-panel.html) while populating it.
 Start by adding some content and watch how the site comes together.

+(If you would prefer to just have some bogus content to get started, you can run `ddev craft up` to execute the included seed/content migration.)

 > **Note**
 > [Unsplash](https://unsplash.com/) is a great place to grab free images if you need some to play with.
 > When you add an image with an image field, you’ll see a thumbnail of it.
 Double-click that thumbnail to reveal more editing options.